getsops/sops/README.rst

 line arguments `--kms` and `--pgp`, or from the environment variables `SOPS_KMS_ARN` and `SOPS_PGP_FP`.
 That information is stored in the file under the `sops` section.
-When editing a file, it is trivial to add or remove keys: simply add or remove kms or pgp keys under the sops section.
+When editing a file, it is trivial to add or remove keys: invoke `sops` with the flag **-s** to display the master keys while editing, and add or remove kms or pgp keys under the sops section.

 For example, to add a KMS master key to a file, we would add the following
 entry: